frederic-perez/AmE-dictionary/data/dictionary.md

 __babblermouth__ _n informal_ A person who talks too much, often telling secrets to other people.
 __baboon__ _n_ :two::hammer:
 __babushka__ _n_ :two: __1__ A headscarf, folded triangularly and tied under the chin, traditionally worn by women in eastern Europe. __2__ An elderly Russian or Polish woman, especially one who is a grandmother.
+__baby back ribs__ _n pl_ Pork ribs surrounded by lean meat taken from the back section of the rib cage.
 __baby blue__ _n_ :camera:
 __baby bump__ _n_ :astonished: The enlarged abdomen of a pregnant woman. _Dressing your baby bump._
 __baby formula__ _n_ :three: (instant formula, formula) A manufactured food designed and marketed for feeding to babies and infants under 12 months of age. _Baby formula should be “ready-to-feed” or prepared using only filtered water or bottled water._